dl-tg/scaffolder/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under MIT license.
 See the [LICENSE](LICENSE) file for details.